 -- In 2012, the German EVZ Foundation financed two high school student programs promoting Israel-bashing.
 In one program, Dutch anti-Israeli activist Hajo Meyer (now deceased) came to the Anne Frank High School in Gutersloh and equated Palestinian Arab suffering with Anne Frank and termed Israel a "criminal state."
 Then a Dutch public broadcasting network offered its viewers a board game featuring Israeli "settlers" who use 'the Anne Frank card' to "colonize the West Bank".

-Concludes Peter Martino at the Gatestone Institute, "The Anne Frank Museum, located in the house where the Jewish Frank family hid in a secret annex until they were arrested in 1944, is the most visited Holocaust memory site in Europe.
-The museum, however, is run by the Anne Frank Foundation which apparently sees its goal not just (1) to combat antisemitism, but also (2) to propagate "equal rights," (3) a "pluriform society" and (4) "active citizenship" as a defense against "prejudice, exclusion and extremism."
+"The Anne Frank Museum ... is the most visited Holocaust memory site in Europe.
+The museum ... is run by the Anne Frank Foundation which apparently sees its goal not just to combat antisemitism, but also to propagate equal rights, a pluriform society and active citizenship as a defense against prejudice, exclusion and extremism," according to Peter Martino at the Gatestone Institute.

-The latter three objectives have completely subverted the former: the Anne Frank Foundation is pro-Palestinian and a vociferous critic of Dutch politicians who are critical of Islam and defenders of Israel.
-The Foundation has also warned that "Islamophobia" and "negative opinions" about Muslims are growing in the Netherlands.
+The latter three objectives have completely subverted the former: The Anne Frank Foundation is pro-Palestinian and a vociferous critic of Dutch politicians who are critical of Islam and defenders of Israel.
+The Foundation has also warned that "Islamophobia" and "negative opinions" about Muslims are growing in the Netherlands, contrary to the facts.